Board of Directors

 President

 Originally from South Carolina, Ruth has lived in the Triangle for more than 20 years with her husband Scott, whom she met at the Grandfather Mountain Highland Games in 1997.
 They’ve spent the years since then attending and volunteering at various games around the region.
-She and their two children dance with the Annandale Center.
+She co-organizes the School of Scottish Arts dance camp and teaches Highland dance at the Annandale Center in Cary and is a competitive dancer who welcomes fellow adult students.

 Clan associations: Campbell, Bruce